·10 min read

 1. Understand That It's Temporary

-This is the most powerful weapon you have.
-When you feel terrible at day 21, knowing that this is a documented, predictable, and temporary phase of recovery changes everything.
+This is your strongest weapon.
+When you feel like garbage on day 21, knowing this is a documented, predictable, temporary phase changes everything.
 You're not broken.
 Your brain is healing.

 2. Exercise Even When You Don't Want To

-During the flatline, exercise is the last thing you'll feel like doing โ and the most important thing you can do.
-Physical activity:
+During the flatline, exercise is the last thing you'll feel like doing and the most important thing you can do.
+Movement:

-- Promotes BDNF (brain-derived neurotrophic factor) which accelerates neuroplasticity
+• Promotes BDNF (brain-derived neurotrophic factor), which speeds up neuroplasticity

-- Gives you a sense of accomplishment on days when nothing else feels good
+• Gives you a sense of accomplishment on days when nothing else does

-Even a 20-minute walk is better than nothing.
-Force yourself through the first 5 minutes โ momentum takes over after that.
+A 20-minute walk is better than nothing.
+Force yourself through the first 5 minutes.
+Momentum takes over after that.

 3. Journal Through It

-Document what you're experiencing.
-Writing down your symptoms, thoughts, and feelings during the flatline serves multiple purposes:
+Write down what you're experiencing.
+Logging symptoms, thoughts, and feelings during the flatline does a few things at once:

-- It creates a record you can look back on after the flatline ends
+• Creates a record you can look back on after it ends

-- It helps you notice gradual improvements that are easy to miss day-to-day
+• Helps you spot small improvements that are easy to miss day-to-day

 The flatline makes you want to isolate.
-Resist this.
-Human connection โ even when it feels draining โ provides natural dopamine and oxytocin that support your brain's healing process.
+Don't.
+Human contact, even when it feels draining, gives you natural dopamine and oxytocin that support the healing.

-You don't need to be the life of the party.
+You don't have to be the life of the party.
 Just be around people.
-A coffee with a friend, a walk with a family member, even a phone call.
+Coffee with a friend, a walk with a family member, a phone call.

 5. Do Not Test Your Libido

-A common mistake: people in a flatline try to "test" whether their libido is still there by watching stimulating content.
-This sets your recovery back significantly.
-Your libido will return on its own.
+Common mistake: guys in a flatline try to "test" whether their libido is still there by watching stimulating content.
+This sets your recovery back hard.
+Your libido comes back on its own.
 Trust the process.

 6. Track Your Flatline